StackVista/stackstate-docs/develop/developer-guides/custom-functions/functions.md

 ## Native functions

 To improve performance, some default StackState functions have been implemented as native functions.
-The script body of a native function cannot be viewed or edited in the StackState UI.
+The script body of a native function can't be viewed or edited in the StackState UI.
 It isn't possible to create a custom native function.